monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.13.1.to-release.md

 Tags: monarc, new-release
 Summary: Release 2.13.1 of MONARC is coming

 ### To perform the release of the new version 2.13.1 it is going to be server maintenance starting from 8:00 to 10:00 on 15.10.2024.
-During the period the service will not be accessible, so please save your changes before the 8:00 to prevent data loose.
+During the period the service will not be accessible.

 Version 2.13.1 includes some new features and a fix.